egison/egison/README.md

 It enables us to express non-linear pattern-matching against unfree data types intuitively as above demonstrations.

-Furthermore, Egison realized the following feature.
+Furthermore, Egison realizes the following feature.
 We can even modularize patterns like functions keeping above features.

 * Non-linear pattern-matching with **lexical scoping**